 Check inventory age

 One way to find items that may be reaching the 365-day limit is to check your Amazon Inventory in your Amazon Seller Central Account.
-Just click on Inventory Dashboard and go to the Inventory Age option.
-You can then manually remove items.
+Just click on Inventory > Inventory Planning > Inventory Age.

-Another method to avoid fees is using automated set-up removals.
+Another method to avoid fees is using automated setup removals.
 Go to seller central and choose the Automation option.
-From there select Remove inventory subject to a long-term storage fee automatically from the menu.
+From there you can choose an option for automated inventory removal.

 Creating a removal order

 Before Amazon can remove stock, you must first file a removal order.
 Amazon must receive your removal order by 11:59 p.m.
 (PT) on the clean-up date, which is the 14th of the month.

 To create a removal order, go to your Manage Inventory page in Seller Central.
 Choose the items to remove.
 Then go to the Action menu and choose Create removal order.
 Follow the steps, and then decide whether you’d like the items returned or disposed of.
 By disposing of stock, you’ll incur a small fee for each item.

 Any sellable inventory will remain available for purchase until Amazon completes the removal process.
 Under these circumstances, Amazon states sellers “will not be charged a removal order fee until the inventory has been returned to you or disposed of.”

 Ideally, the best way of limiting these fees is to keep stock moving fast.
 While there are times when even the most advanced sellers will experience slower sales, there’s plenty you can do to get stock out the door, such as: